aminotti/framework/README.md

-# framework
+# Yoveo framework

-Core framework for app
+Framework use to develop Yoveo applications.